aashvibusa/Berkeley-AI-Hackathon/server/README.md

 # FastAPI Highlight Logger Server

-A FastAPI server that receives highlighted text via a POST endpoint, prints it to the console, and forwards it to the Letta AI server for vocabulary saving.
+A FastAPI server that receives highlighted text via a POST endpoint, prints it to the console, forwards it to the Letta AI server for vocabulary saving, provides translation services using Groq API, and maintains persistent user state in a JSON store.

 ## Features

 - POST `/highlight` endpoint that accepts JSON with a "highlight" key
+- POST `/translate` endpoint that translates text to Spanish using Groq API
+- Persistent state management with JSON store (`store.json`)
+- User data management with source/target languages and highlighted words
 - Prints received highlights to the server console
 - Forwards highlights to Letta AI server for vocabulary saving
 - Returns JSON response with status and highlight information